 Here’s why you should control this factor:

 - Prevent people from leaving your site

 - Keep your conversions up

-Finding an email lead generation strategy that works for you is an experimental process.
-You need to try different things and monitor the impact each of them has on your conversion rates.
+Getting more email leads isn’t an exact science.
+It’s an experimental process which works on the principle of trial and error.
+You need to be open and try different things.
+Then monitor the impact each of them has on your conversion rates.